 Through her sculptures and videos, Ivana Basic asserts the body as a dense and finite space of confinement and examines the conditions and consequences of that space, its boundaries, its matter, its durability and its weight.
 Fusing synthetic materials such as silicone and living materials such as wax and oil paint, Basic enfleshes hollow and bruised forms that are at once bodies and habitats.
 Residing in the liminal space between life and death these sculptural forms test the boundaries of ‘human minimality’ while examining what constitutes the notion of “wholeness”.
 For the viewer, Basic’s work evokes both the repulsion and the beauty inherent to the pain and fragility of corporeality.
 Through the duality of her practice Basic negotiates the complex conditions of mortality and speculates on scenarios beyond death and singularity.

-Basic’s work is currently on display at the Whitney Museum of American Art, New York in Dreamlands: Immersive Cinema and Art 1905-2016, and will be featured at Andrea Rosen Gallery, New York, in January 2017.
+Basic’s work was recently on display at the Whitney Museum of American Art, New York in Dreamlands: Immersive Cinema and Art 1905-2016.

 Jackson Hole News & Guide, review by Isa Jones